Android Bootloop Problem: How to Fix it Without Data Loss

 Step 5: Restart Normally

 After uninstalling the problematic app, restart your device to exit Safe Mode.
 Your Android device should now boot up normally without the boot loop issue.
+To prevent a recurrence, avoid reinstalling the same app until a compatible update is available from the developer.

 By following these steps and using Safe Mode to isolate problematic apps, you can effectively troubleshoot and resolve boot loop issues on your Android device.

-Part 5: Factory reset to fix Android bootloop issue.
+Part 5: Factory Reset to Fix Android Bootloop Issue

 To factory reset your Android boot loop device, you must first boot into the Recovery Mode screen.
 Follow these steps to process factory reset: